 To fold the Baby Jogger City Tour 2, you have to start by pushing the button located at the handlebar, slide the slider, push the stroller down and pull up the handle that is located at the middle of the seat and the back rest.
 Unlike the Babyzen Yoyo Plus, there’s no need to bend low to do this procedure.

 Watch the Babyzen Yoyo Plus’ fold below.

 As for the the Babyzen Yoyo Plus, both hands are needed to push the buttons at the sides of the frame.
 After that, you have to push the canopy all the way back and with one hand, reach below the stroller, pull the red button, grab the metal bar beside it and lift the stroller up so the stroller automatically folds.
 It took me a couple of times finally get it.
 I must say that it feels nice and snappy.
 However, I appreciate Baby Jogger City Tour 2’s fold more.

 Both strollers have comfortable, reclinable seats.
 It can go as low as 140-145 degrees, which is great when your baby falls asleep while strolling.
-The earlier version of the City Tour 2, the Baby Jogger City Tour, was less generous with the seat.
+The earlier version of the City Tour 2, the Baby Jogger City Tour, has a shallow seat.
 Customers complained that it is too narrow.
 I’m glad that the manufacturer fixed it this time.